-Designing the Behavior of Artificial Intelligence
+Designing the Behavior of AI

-Using AI Alone Versus in a Service
+Using AI Alone vs. in a Service is a Different Problem

 Four Layers of Designing Boundaries